What is PR? Explore public relations meaning here.

 Despite being one of the most influential thinkers in media theory, McLuhan’s ideas are often widely misunderstood.
 “The medium is the message” is no exception.

-“The medium is the message” doesn’t imply that content or substance lacks importance, only that the medium in which messages are sent will significantly impact humanity.
+“The medium is the message” doesn’t imply that content or substance lacks importance; it only implies that the medium in which messages are sent will significantly impact humanity.

 McLuhan views mediums as extensions of human physiology.
 Our ability to build houses extends our human skin, as it protects against the elements.
 This added layer of protection and physical safety frees up mental bandwidth for human interaction.